Answer true or false to these statements as they relate to Millennials:

 Design for scanning, not reading.
 Type is hot again.
 That’s because younger people generally don't read, they scan content searching for key messages.
 The best way to support this behavior is to use multiple type styles and colors to highlight critical information to make it easy to find.

-A picture is worth a thousand words.
-A generation that grew up with visual social media channels like Instagram is more likely to digest information through pictures, charts, graphs, infographics and other types of images rather than words.
+A picture (or video) is worth a thousand words.
+A generation that grew up with visual social media channels like Instagram is more likely to digest information through pictures, charts, graphs, infographics, videos and other types of images rather than words.
 It’s a win / win any time you can translate a concept into a visual.

 Papa, don't preach.
 The old Madonna song rings true for Millennials.
 It’s always better to teach them rather than preach to them.
 Providing opportunities to learn and explore will lead to more sales than… selling.